Proof of concept

 A Healthy Diet for the Children of Campus Challenge

-First aim of the project was to improve the menu of 120 disabled children, aged 8-13 years and their caretakers, all living at ‘Campus Challenge’ in the state of Andhra Pradesh in India.
+First aim of the project was to improve the menu of 150 differently abled children and youth, aged 8-13 years and their caretakers, all living at ‘Campus Challenge’ in the state of Andhra Pradesh in India.
 With a well-defined process the project was able to show significant health effects.

 More than half of the group and especially girls suffered from stunted growth (too small for age) and more than 80% of the children had anaemia, which reduces well-being, causes fatigue and lethargy, and impaired physical capacity and work performance.